Toufa7/CPLUSPLUS/README.md

   > Overall, references and pointers are two ways to access the memory location of a variable in C++, with references being a more convenient and safer way to do so.
+  > Basically the main difference between a reference and a pointer
+   >> - A Pointer has the freedom to move around and point to different variables
+   >> - Whereas the reference gets assigned one time, and it just becomes a reference to that location in memory
   ***
   ***
   ***